wajihawaseem05/fuzzy-employer-matching/README.md

-Neither file shared a common ID, so employers had to be linked by **name**, tolerating punctuation differences, legal-suffix differences (`Inc.`, `LLC`, `Corp.`), and minor misspellings - while excluding names that are merely *similar* but represent different real companies.
+Neither file shared a common ID, so employers had to be linked by **name**, tolerating punctuation differences, legal-suffix differences (`Inc.`, `LLC`, `Corp.`), and minor misspellings, while excluding names that are merely *similar* but represent different real companies.

 ## Methodology